 1. Keep your VPN on

 A quick and easy way to help protect your privacy is to keep your VPN on at all times.
-A VPN will secure your network, automatically encrypt your traffic through HTTPS, and prevent snoops and third parties from hijacking your system.
+A VPN will secure your network, automatically encrypt your traffic through HTTPS, and make it much more difficult to access your information.